In 3 big states, Biden looks to rebuild Democrats' Blue Wall

 Trump and Biden will both be in Pennsylvania on Friday at a Sept.
 11 memorial in Shanksville, the site of the 2001 crash of United Flight 93.
 Trump and Pence are both expected back in the state in September, and female Trump family members, including Ivanka Trump, are visiting Philadelphia's heavily populated suburbs to appeal to women there.

-Republicans also argue that a robust, in-person field operation in the Midwestern battlegrounds gives them an advantage over Democrats, who are still doing most of their organizing online out of concern for public safety amid a pandemic.
+Republicans also argue that a robust, in-person field operation in the Midwestern battlegrounds gives them an advantage over Democrats, who are still doing most of their organizing online out of concern for public safety during the pandemic.

 "We're door-knocking all over the place, our local candidates are door-knocking and the Trump campaign volunteers are door-knocking," said Elizabeth Preate-Havey, GOP chairwoman in Montgomery County, Pennsylvania's third-most populous county.